Hoyasumii/avengers-endgame/README.md

 BUCKY BARNES: Go ahead.

 [Bucky has a smile forming and looks over to Sam.
-He walks towards t
+He walks towards th